bearded Iris (Germanica)

 Common name: Bearded Iris Wildlife: Attracts butterflies and hummingbirds.

 Type: Rhizome, hardy perennial Hardiness: Zones 3-7S/10W Bloom Time: Early summer

 Exposure: Full sun Height: 24" - 36" Spread: Grows in clumps

 Description: There are some 300 species in the genus Iris.
 The flowers have three large outer petals called “falls” and three inner upright petals called “standards.”
 The falls may have beards or crests.
 Bearded iris are so-called because they have soft hairs along the center of the falls.
 In crested iris, the hairs form a comb or ridge.

-Garden Tips: Don't trim iris leaves, they carry on photosynthesis for next year's growth.
+Notes/Gardening Tips: Irises are perennials and require time to grow.
+New growth may be noticeable within 2-3 weeks and begins with a new center leaf in the fan.
+Depending upon the maturity of the rhizome and the geographical location, there may or may not be blooms the first spring.
+Do not trim iris leaves, as they carry on photosynthesis for next year's growth.
 Cut off brown tips and cut the flowering stalk down to the rhizome to discourage rot.
 Irises need at least half a day of sun and well-drained soil.
 Without enough sun, they won't bloom.